-Yard & Coop has long reigned as one of Manchester’s favourite chicken spots, thanks to its delicious buttermilk chicken menu that is served in a variety of forms.
+Yard & Coop has long reigned as one of the top chicken restaurants in Manchester, thanks to its American-style buttermilk chicken menu that is served in a variety of forms.
 Whether it’s a burger you’re after or a full-blown Sunday roast, they’ve pretty much got it all covered – including a whopper of a tower, that, quite frankly, only the strong stomached among us could manage.
-Their delicious, American-style buttermilk chicken is made with Yard & Coop’s very own secret recipe and finished off with a sprinkling of rosemary, resulting in something even the Colonel himself couldn’t compete with.
+Their delicious buttermilk chicken is made with Yard & Coop’s very own secret recipe and finished off with a sprinkling of rosemary, resulting in something even the Colonel himself couldn’t compete with.
 There are also halal options here.
 Yard & Coop, 37 Edge St, M4 1HW.

 5. Salt Dog Slims

-New in town and offering an American experience like no other, Salt Dog Slim’s is the home of steins and brines – with tons of amazing American-inspired chilli dogs on the menu.
+Offering an American experience like no other, Salt Dog Slims is the home of steins and brines – with tons of amazing American-inspired chilli dogs on the menu.
 Set out like a classic American dive bar, the bar offers classic dogs topped with ketchup, mustard, cheese, gherkins and more, making for the perfect post-work sesh in the city.
 Salt Dog Slim’s, 17 Bow Ln, M2 4FW.

 6. Moose Coffee